chijiokedavid23-droid/Websiteshaphar/replit.md

 Preferred communication style: Simple, everyday language.
 Blog Article Author Preference: Remove "by Admin" from all articles - do not include "Admin" as author in any blog posts or articles.
+Article Display Preference: Remove "View Original Article" links from all articles - do not show external links to original sources.

 # System Architecture